 The Governor's Executive Orders also had an impact on timelines.
-For example, between July and October 2008, 23 Medical Board cases scheduled for OAH hearings were delayed an average of 119.78 days and a median of 112 days.
+For example, between July and October 2008, 23 MBC cases scheduled before the Office of Administrative Hearings (OAH) were delayed an average of 119.78 days and a median of 112 days.